muellesi/e-smog.org/_posts/en/2018-03-05-build-gimp-windows-part1.md

 ~~~

 ### Mypaint-Brushes
-A relatively new dependency is mypaint-brushes.
-Jehan Pagès created a git repository with the intent to collect those brushes in one place for other projects to use it instead of each of them shipping their own copy of the brushes.
+A relatively new dependency for GIMP is mypaint-brushes.
+Mypaint-brushes is a Github repository, created by GIMP developer Jehan Pagès with the intent to have a standard collection of mypaint brushes in one place.
+Other projects that also use the mypaint library can then use this repository instead of each of them shipping their own copies of the brushes.
 Building this package mostly consists of copying the brushes to your `$PREFIX` so it is fairly quick.

 Since we used the 1.3 version of libmypaint before, we also have to use the 1.3 version of the brushes now.
 Failing to do so will result in a segfault when trying to start GIMP.
 {: class="alert alert-danger"}